Milnor fibre boundary of a non-isolated surface singularity: Motivations, goals and results

-Although the literature of isolated singularities is huge, surprisingly, the literature of non--isolated singularities, even the non--isolated hypersurface singularities, is rather restrictive.
-One of the main difficulties is generated by the fact that in this case the link is not smooth.
-On the other hand, the boundary of the Milnor fiber is smooth, but (till now) there was no construction which would guarantee that it also appears as the boundary (of any arbitrary small representative) of an isolated singular germ.
+On the other hand, the boundary of the Milnor fiber is smooth, but (till the present work) there was no construction which would guarantee that it also appears as the boundary of any arbitrary small representative of an isolated singular germ.
 Lacking such a result, it is hard to prove in a conceptual way that this manifold is a plumbed manifold, even in the case of surfaces.

-The present work aims to fill in this existing gap: we provide a general procedure that may be used to attack and treat non--isolated hypersurface singularities.
-Although the whole presentation is for surface singularities, some results can definitely be extended to arbitrary dimensions too.
+The present work aims to fill in this gap: we provide a general procedure that may be used to attack and treat non--isolated hypersurface singularities.
+First, the localization property guarantees the existence of a plumbing representation. \ix{plumbing!representation} But the strategy and the presentation is not limited to the plumbing representation of the boundary (the proof of this fact is just the short Proposition \ref{lem:sksmooth}), we target a uniform conceptual treatment of the involved invariants of the singular germs including its connection with the normalization, transversal type singularities and different monodromy operators. \ix{monodromy} Although the whole presentation is for surface singularities, some results can definitely be extended to arbitrary dimensions.

 More precisely, some of the conceptual results of the present work are the following.
-Below $f:(\bfc^3,0)\to (\bfc,0)$ is a hypersurface singularity with 1--dimensional singular locus $\Sigma$.
+Below, the germ of the holomorphic function $f:(\bfc^3,0)\to (\bfc,0)$ defines a complex analytic hypersurface singularity with 1--dimensional singular locus $\Sigma$.
 Its zero set $\{f=0\}$ is denoted by $V_f$, and its Milnor fiber by $F$.
 Its oriented boundary $\partial F$ is a connected oriented 3--manifold.